Payment Flow and Custom Development

 Display Pricing Plans

-The component that displays pricing cards is components/home/Pricing.tsx
+The default component for displaying pricing plans is components/home/Pricing.tsx

 and its child components.